-The MBA syllabus covers various fundamental practices, the dos, and don'ts of the industry while inculcating in the students the ethics and practices of the Indian market.
-The MBA job & scope is vast as the dire need for efficient management of a private firm or a government sector is ever-increasing.
+The MBA syllabus covers various fundamental practices, the dos, and don'ts of the industry while teaching in the students the ethics and practices of the Indian market.
+The MBA job & scope is vast as the dire need for efficient management of a private firm, or a government sector is ever-increasing.
 The general expectation of a graduate of an MBA course is the appointment of the individual in a managerial responsibility of the department he/she is hired for.

 MBA Salary & Fees in India:

-The full form of MBA is Master of Business Administration.
+The full form of MBA is a Master of Business Administration.
 It is a postgraduate academic degree which is awarded for a course or program in Business Administration.
 It is one of the most sought-after courses which can be attained by students of any stream.
 An MBA degree in India is examination-oriented and concentrates on theoretical aspects of management.

 There are 2 types of MBA: